meta-word/jgrandson/README.md

 The Jgrandson API consists exactly of the entire [jgrandson.h](https://github.com/wbudd/jgrandson/blob/master/src/jgrandson.h) header file, so see the many function definitions and comments contained therein for more comprehensive usage information.

 That said, to get started quickly, a self-contained example may be helpful.
-If so, consider the following `foo.c`, which can be compiled with something like `gcc -Wall -Wextra -std=c11 -ljgrandson foo.c`:
+If so, consider the following `foo.c`, which should be compilable with something like `gcc -Wall -Wextra -std=c11 -ljgrandson foo.c`:
 ```C
 #include <jgrandson.h>